decred/atomicswap/README.md

 published, and provides the contract details to A.

 Just as B needed to audit A's contract before locking their coins in a contract, A must do the same with B's contract before withdrawing from the contract.
-B audits the contract and contract transaction to verify:
+A audits the contract and contract transaction to verify:

 1. The recipient address was the DCR address that was provided to B